ChukwudiKeke/MyHW/README.md

 create a month column from the date
 Categorize months by winter and summer season
-Create a bar plot of number of homicides by date grouped by season
+Create a bar plot of number of homicides by date grouped by season Add smoothed curve to show seasonal and long term trends